certik/mhd-hermes/doc/physics.rst

 |    | -B |    |    | A  |
 +----+----+----+----+----+

-Now we write it in the block form:
+In order to solve it with Hermes, we first need to write it in the block form:

 .. math::
     :nowrap: